Conehead Termite Facts & Information

 The conehead termite is an invasive species that was introduced into Florida in 2001 and now is found in the southern part of the state.
 The conehead termite is a drywood termite species with a native distribution in the Caribbean and Central American tropical countries such as Panama.

-A newly established conehead termite colony remains hidden for several years after the colony begins, but as the colony ages and matures, visible nests are constructed above ground.
-The above-ground nests may show up in trees, shrubs or on buildings.
+A newly established conehead termite colony remains hidden for several years after the colony begins, but as the colony ages and matures, visible nests are constructed above ground. the above-ground nests may show up in trees, shrubs or on buildings.

 Conehead termites will eat almost anything that contains cellulose.
 It commonly infests and consumes trees, shrubs, roots, structural lumber, furniture, fence posts and rails and paper products.